iamezell/spotaplace_beta_2/README.md

 spotaplace_beta_2
 =================

 all js version of repo
+test 1